Skip to main content

 We encourage you to consider that you may own or have knowledge of historical materials worth preserving.
 Please review the following information on what we collect, gift policy and procedures and then contact us to discuss your donation.

-The WVRHC adheres to best practices within the archives field, which stipulates that all donations must be done in mediation with an archivist or curator and accompanied by a deed of gift.
+The WVRHC adheres to best practices within the archives field, which stipulates that all donations must be made in mediation with an archivist and accompanied by a deed of gift.
 Any materials that do not meet these conditions will be offered back to the donor or, if the donor is unresponsive, dealt with according to WVRHC procedures.

 What We Collect